 Lifeboost roasts these beans in small batches just before shipping, and that’s reflected in their rich, delicious taste.

 You can choose from midnight (extra dark) roast, dark roast, medium roast, light roast, and espresso roasts in whole bean or ground varieties.
-The company also offers dark and medium roast choices in pods and in organic decaf coffee, plus two specialty flavors, French vanilla and Highlander Grogg.
+The company also offers dark and medium roast choices in pods and organic decaf coffee, plus two specialty flavors, French vanilla and Highlander Grogg.

 Lifeboost Coffee is pricey but worth it.